 Social engineering attacks are an ever-present danger for organizations, because they target the one thing that is the hardest to control: employees.

-Although this isn’t a comprehensive list of technology terms, we hope it provides you with a basic knowledge base for your organization to use in the future.
-If you’re interested in learning more technology terms and phrases, read Part 1 in the series.
+Although this isn’t a comprehensive list of technology words and phrases, we hope it provides you with a basic knowledge base for your organization to use in the future.
+If you’re interested in learning more technology phrases and terms, read Part 1 in the series.